Fazmize/Calculator-with-config/README.md

-# Calcularor - config file
+# Calculator - config file

+Simple program with premise of learn c++.